By Mike Peery, Co-founder of Tecplot, Inc.

 Now to look at the results, SU2 has two options for post processing: Tecplot360 and ParaView.
 Obviously, I preferred Tecplot 360 over ParaView.
 And sure enough, I could read in the Tecplot “.plt” binary file which SU2 created.
 Viola!
 I could see the pressure contours that SU2 calculated for the Mach 0.8 flow around a simple wing.

 The SU2 group has made the process of setting up SU2 very easy.
 The only problem I had was related to my rusty Linux skills.
 I am excited to run the rest of the test cases and play around with the inputs.
-I will report next time on how these tests went.

 1. F. Palacios, M. R. Colonno, A. C. Aranake, A. Campos, S. R. Copeland, T. D. Economon, A. K. Lonkar, T. W. Lukaczyk, T. W. R. Taylor, and J. J. Alonso, Stanford University Unstructured (SU2): An open-source integrated computational environment for multi-physics simulation and design, AIAA Paper 2013-0287, 51st AIAA Aerospace Sciences Meeting and Exhibit.